John Veverka & Associates

 Macomb Comm Col. logo.jpg (10939 bytes) Macomb Community College Cultural Center, Clinton Twp, Michigan.
 Provide a interpretive exhibit planning focus workshop for the Cultural Center exhibition team for their new Great Lakes - Great Stories exhibition to open this summer.
 Provide consultation services for upcoming exhibitions 2007-2008.
 You can find out more about the Cultural Center and its exhibition schedule at: http://www.macombculturalcenter.com/

 PA - logo.jpg (6291 bytes)Cultural and Heritage Tourism Program, State of Pennsylvania - Provide interpretive planning, marketing and visitor survey consultation services to the six major hubs and State Office, for the state-wide Pennsylvania Underground Railroad and Pennsylvania Quest for Freedom programs development efforts.
-This project will run from 1 July 07 through Spring 2008.
+This project will run from 1 July 07 through 2009.

 Snowdonia NP Logo.jpg (56798 bytes) Snowdonia National Park Training Center, Wales.

-Courses for 2008 include:
+New Courses for 2009

 For a listing of all of our 2006 clients click HERE.